 best possible deal.

-You don’t want end up in debt, so look for a deal that’s both affordable and adds value to your life – so that you drive off with a set of wheels that you really love.
+You don’t want end up in debt, so look for a deal that’s both affordable and adds value to your life.
+That way, you will drive off with a set of wheels that you really love.